award

 Why Proper Documentation Matters

-I was recently involved in an accident, what should I do next?
+I was recently involved in an accident.
+What should I do next?

 When you find yourself involved in an accident, your first and foremost priority should always be your personal safety.
 Ensuring that you are safe from any immediate danger is crucial before taking any further steps.
-But what should you do once you’re certain that you’re out of harm’s way?
+But what should you do once you’re sure that you’re out of harm’s way?

 Why You Should Take Photos Immediately After an Accident